Editing: Visual editing

 Editing visuals can involve a variety of professional tools such as a media keyboard in use at France 24.

 In terms of editing visual content, the two main forms are photographic and cinematic.
 Photo editing has evolved considerably from humble means, dating back to the early 20th century.
 During the 1920s, photographers established a new discipline of creative editing by creating collages from multiple photos.
 By the late 1980s, it became possible to computerize images by running physical photos through a scanner.
 Over time, software began to develop, aimed toward the manipulation of different qualities of a photo.
-Today, there are a multitude of applications to choose from to edit the content or qualities of photos; PhotoShop is a common example, as well as other applications such as Adobe Lightroom.
+Today, there are a multitude of applications to choose from to edit the content or qualities of photos; Adobe Photoshop is a common example, as well as other applications such as Adobe Lightroom.
 Modern photo editing techniques include, but are not limited to linearization, white balance, noise reduction, tone reproduction and compression.

 The other form of visual editing is cinematic editing.
 Cinematic editing entails anything that is to be used as cinematic material, mainly films.
 Cinematic editing dates back to the early 1900s when American filmmaker, D.W.
 Griffith, produced the first films that essentially paved the way for the editing techniques that are still used today.
 The progression of technology brought about advancements in gear, which meant filmmakers were able to achieve new techniques in the post-production process through editing.
-Editors went from physically cutting and rearranging film to working on virtual timelines using software like Davinci Resolve or Premiere pro.
+Editors went from physically cutting and rearranging film to working on virtual timelines using software like DaVinci Resolve or Adobe Premiere Pro.

 Self-editing

 Self-editing is the process of evaluating one's own writing and fixing errors.
 This does not require any specialized knowledge, and simply aims to improve the overall quality of a literary work.
 It is an essential part of the editing process, benefiting both language learners and those writing in their native language.
+In writing studies, self-editing is often discussed as being part of the revision process.
+It includes drafting, feedback, and rewriting, and is understood as being important for developing autonomy in writing, particularly in second-language (L2) writing settings.

 Students often find learning about editing rewarding in both learning a language and improving language skills.
 However, the writing field currently debates whether self-editing is the best way to reduce errors in student writing.
 Some studies have shown that self-editing is more effective at reducing language errors in the short term than peer-editing.
 However, in the long term, both approaches have similar effects on students.
-Others have found that the collaborative dialogue provided by peer-editing may cause it to be much better at reducing language errors than self-editing.
+Others have found that the collaborative dialogue provided by peer-editing is better at reducing language errors than self-editing.

+There is an ongoing discussion regarding feedback practices in L2 writing contexts.
+Some researchers have claimed that grammar correction is ineffective, however others have found that the available evidence was not sufficient to eliminate grammar correction from L2 classrooms.
+Student feedback may contribute to improvements in grammatical accuracy, while written feedback is also associated with positive short-term revisions and long-term language growth.